Student Development Office

 The Office of Christian Formation (OCF) exists to lead the JBU community to become more like Christ through discipleship, corporate worship, and outreach.
-Within OCF are three primary divisions related to JBU students: Chapel, Student Ministries, and Graduate Christian Fellowship.
+Within OCF are two primary divisions related to JBU students: Chapel and Student Ministries.
 Please see our web page for a more complete description of these ministries and other opportunities.

 Residence Life Office

-Headed by the Coordinator of Student Activities and Orientation, the Activities Office assists in the coordination of weekly campus activities and maintains a master calendar of events.
+Headed by the Coordinator of Student Activities, the Activities Office assists in the coordination of weekly campus activities and maintains a master calendar of events.
 This office works with all of the clubs and organizations on campus for club approval and funding.
-The staff of this office is also responsible for new student orientation programs.
+The Coordinator of Student Orientation is responsible for new student orientation programs.

 Student Counseling Center